mindplay-dk/implant/README.md

-This library *does not* define any fixed set of asset types or locations - it's not limited to any specific model shape, which means you can use it not only for JS and CSS assets, but for anything you can imagine as an asset, such as inline scripts, menus, images, locations in a layout, whatever.
+This library *does not* define any fixed set of asset types or locations - it's not limited to any specific model shape, which means you can use it not only for JS and CSS assets, but for anything you can imagine as an asset, such as inline scripts, web-fonts menus, images, locations in a layout, whatever.

 It also does not output HTML tags or render anything, as this is actually the easy part, as you will see in the examples below.